AndreaHobby/BlackTIDES-BlackInDataWeek23/README.md

 - Describe where the data came from
 - Describe data shape
 - Describe cleaning process
+- Discuss if there is missing data and how you approached dealing with it
 - Describe data science pipeline (include image if you have one)

 <a name="FeatureSelection"/>